 British conductor, répétiteur and pianist Richard Hetherington is on the music staff of The Royal Opera.
-For the Company he has conducted Le nozze di Figaro and La sonnambula and has played continuo for several productions, and in the 2014/15 Season conducts La traviata.
+For the Company he has conducted La traviata, Le nozze di Figaro and La sonnambula and has played continuo for several productions.
+In the 2015/16 Season he conducts La traviata.

 As a conductor Hetherington’s engagements have included Rachmaninoff’s Vespers (Spoleto Festival), Le nozze di Figaro (Aix-en-Provence) and Phaedra with Alice Coote and the Britten Sinfonia (Wigmore Hall).
 An accomplished and regular recitalist, Hetherington has performed with such singers as Peter Bronder, Renée Fleming, Juan Diego Flórez, Mark Padmore, Marina Poplavskaya, Robert Tear, John Tomlinson, Stefan Vinke, Eva-Maria Westbroek and Roderick Williams.
 His performances are regularly broadcast on BBC Radio 3.
 Hetherington is Artistic and Music Director of The COR (Concert, Opera, Recital).

 News and features

 Antonio Pappano introduces the music of Manon Lescaut.